ray4go/go-ray/README.md

 **Parameters and Return Values for Remote Calls**

 Parameters and return values for remote calls are serialized and deserialized using [msgpack](https://msgpack.org/).
 Supported types include: integers, floats, booleans, strings, binary data, slices, maps, nil, structs, and their pointer types.
-Note that **map keys only support string types** (not integers).
+Note that **map keys only support string and integers types**.

 **Other APIs**

-- `Put(data any) -> (SharedObject, error)` places an object into Ray's object store; the returned SharedObject can be passed as a parameter to other tasks/actors.
+- `Put(data any) -> (SharedObject, error)` puts an object into Ray's object store; the returned SharedObject can be passed as a parameter to other tasks/actors.
 - `Wait(objRefs []ObjectRef, requestNum int, opts ...*option) ([]ObjectRef, []ObjectRef, error)` Waits for a specified number of ObjectRefs to complete, returning slices of completed and uncompleted ObjectRefs.
 - `ObjectRef.Cancel(opts ...*option) -> error` terminates execution of a remote task (task/actor method).